 Customers schedule inspections based on construction schedules.
 Performing inspections as scheduled is important to ensure customers do not encounter delays.
-What is being done:

 Our Field Services division has continued to perform strongly, resulting in 97% of building-related inspections being performed as scheduled in FY 2023.
 This success has carried over into Q1 of FY 2024, with 99% of inspections being performed-as-scheduled.
 Responsible Department: Development Services